MIDL-Conference/midl-website-2023/pages/doctoral.md

 event is geared towards trainees (graduate students, research assistants, early post-docs) and will feature speakers, a career panel, and local Nashville tour events.

-Registration has reached its maximum capactity and is now closed now!
+Registration has reached its maximum capactity and is now closed!

 ## Tentative Schedule